Convergence properties of weighted particle islands with application to the double bootstrap algorithm: Applications

+\end{enumerate} \end{hypLD} In \LD{ass:local:Doeblin}(iii), $\ln^-$ denotes the negative part of the natural logarithm.
 The condition \LD{ass:local:Doeblin} can be checked easily for a large variety of models; see \cite[Section~4]{douc:moulines:olsson:2014} for examples. \begin{remark} The condition \LD{ass:local:Doeblin} can be weakened further by requiring the local Doeblin condition to hold only for some iterate $\op \langle z_1 \rangle \cdots \op \langle z_r \rangle$, $z_{1:r} \in \Zset^r$, with a minorizing measure $\minmeas_{\set{C}}$ and constants $\sigma_{\set{C}}^-$,Ê $\sigma_{\set{C}}^+$ possibly depending on the block $z_{1:r}$; we refer to \cite{douc:moulines:olsson:2014} for details.
 In this paper we have however chosen to state the most basic version of the condition (corresponding to $r = 1$) for simplicity. \end{remark}

 Under~\LD{ass:local:Doeblin}, define $\probmeas{\stfd, \set{D}} \subset \probmeas{\stfd}$ as the set of all $\Xinit \in \probmeas{\stfd}$ for which there exists $\set{D}' \in \stfd$ such that (i) $\inf_{x \in \set{D}'} \Mk(x, \set{D}) > 0$, (ii) $\E[ \ln^- \inf_{x \in \set{D}'} \pot \langle \randpar{0} \rangle(x)] < \infty$, and (iii) $\Xinit(\set{D}') > 0$.
 Then the following holds true. \begin{corollary} Assume {\LD{ass:local:Doeblin}} and suppose in addition that $\kac[0] \in \probmeas{\stfd, \set{D}}$.
 Then for all $h \in \bmf{\stfd}$, the sequence $\{ \asvar[n] \langle \randpar{0:n} \rangle(h) \}_{n \in \nset}$ of asymptotic variances of the output of the {\DB} algorithm is tight, i.e., it satisfies